 “One of the most satisfying parts of my work is the challenge to redesign our products to lower the environmental impact and achieve higher performance.
 Sustainable Surf is setting the goalposts for the industry to not only fast track but to showcase how quickly and easily it can be to change the way we build better boards for the planet.”

 Ollie O’Reilly – SUP Product Manager.

-“The team at Sustainable Surf continue to be impressed and inspired by Starboard’s holistic commitment to sustainability and ocean-health.
-Our mission to protect and preserve ocean health starts with people and brands making better choices everyday – just like the ECOBOARD SUPs produced by Starboard, especially their new range of Gold Level models.
+“The team at Sustainable Surf continues to be impressed and inspired by Starboard’s holistic commitment to sustainability and ocean-health.
+Our mission to protect and preserve ocean health starts with people and brands making better choices every day – just like the ECOBOARD SUPs produced by Starboard, especially their new range of Gold Level models.
 We look forward to seeing the next round of eco-innovations from the team at Starboard.”

 Brett Giddings – Sustainable Surf.

 Eco Innovations involved in reaching gold level include: